Belarus–India relations: Other Inclinations

 Belarus supports India at the NSG (Nuclear Suppliers Group) and for the permanent membership in United Nations Security Council.
-India supports Belarus for its membership in the NAM (Non-Alignment Movement) and in IPU (Inter-Parliamentary Union).
+India supports Belarus for its membership in the NAM (Non-Aligned Movement) and in IPU (Inter-Parliamentary Union).

 State visits

 During the visit of Pranab Mukherjee, the president of India, in June 2015, many agreements were signed which include exchange of students and promotion of tourism.
 It also included science & technology cooperation.

 Culture and education

 The cultural relations between both countries were established from the time when Belarus was part of Soviet Union.
 India's national poet Rabindranath Tagore visited Minsk in 1931 where he met with other intellectuals.
 The musician, Nicholas Nabokov, visited India in the 1960s and was impressed by India's musical traditions.